tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 She slid a piece of paper in front of me silently, resting her fingers on the page momentarily before slowly withdrawing them.
 I looked down at the paper, freezing as I read the contents.

 The page was filled with words and numbers.
-Everything was spaced out evenly and in a well organized fashion, with dozens of entries spanning down the length of the page.
+Everything was spaced out evenly and in a well-organized fashion, with dozens of entries spanning down the length of the page.

 It was a list of all the times that I stole from others.
 The small sums, the big illegal acts I got away with, and all the other ways I lined my pockets at the expense of others.
 The page was divided by dates and times, listed out point by point.
 Next to the times, sat a small summary of events: